zastrowm/sdk-typescript/.github/agent-sops/task-implementer.sop.md

 Write test cases based on the outlines, following strict TDD principles.

 **Constraints:**

+- You MUST follow the test patterns and conventions defined in [docs/TESTING.md](../../docs/TESTING.md)
 - You MUST validate that the task environment is set up properly
   - If you already created a commit, ensure the latest commit matches the expected hash
   - If not, ensure the correct branch is checked out